‘The Young And The Restless’ Spoilers For July 16-20: Victor Won’t Go Down Without A Fight!

 Finally, Jack (Peter Bergman) doesn’t get the DNA confirmation he’d hoped to get, so now he’s back to the drawing board.
 Who is his father, and how will he ever find out?
 What he does next shocks everyone!

-Check out The Young and the Restless spoilers from Inquisitr for Monday to see what happens next.
+Check out The Young and the Restless spoilers from the Inquisitr for Monday to see what happens next.